 Don’t forget that a larger problem can be broken down into sets of problems, and you can tackle them one at a time as part of the startup mentality.
-Startups that solve their first problems will move onto the next.
+Startups that solve their first problems will move on to the next.

 Focus on One Type Of Customer

 Another approach is to pick one type of customer dealing with this problem.
 There are very few problems that don’t touch multiple industries in multiple different ways.
-Logistics, for example, touches a lengthy supply chain from the manufacturer to the final customer.
+Logistics, for example, touch a lengthy supply chain from the manufacturer to the final customer.
 Choosing one customer along that chain and focusing on how your solution can help them will both give your innovation approach focus and limit the number of stakeholders that you need to consider.
 It’ll also give you a deeper appreciation and understanding of the customer as you think through how it’ll work for them in detail.

-Again, when you finish up with one customer base, you can move onto the next.
+Again, when you finish up with one customer base, you can move on to the next.
 You can shift between bases with similarities so you can gradually expand outward.

 Choose Different Metrics

 The metrics you usually have for projects may simply not apply, especially if you’re doing a small-scale pilot or a similar project.
 Instead, choose metrics that are more informative and that tell you about the process.
-You might consider overall time spent on the project, time from first meeting to product launch, customer feedback, or employee engagement.
+You might consider the overall time spent on the project, time from the first meeting to product launch, customer feedback, or employee engagement.
 In some cases, you may be trying out a form of innovation as much for the process as the results, so ask yourself what you want to get out of both.